janwilmans/proposals/pXXXXR0_guarded_objects.md

 ## Encapsulation of locking logic

 The `guarded` type encapsulates the locking mechanism, ensuring that locks are acquired and released properly when accessing the protected data.
-This reduces the chances of errors such as forgetting to unlock a mutex or accidentally leaving a shared resource in an inconsistent state due to race conditions.
+By requiring access to the data through the guarded type, you make it harder (or impossible) to accidentally access the data without properly locking it first.

 ## Simplified API